Article by Joanna Sarah-Freedman

 “Use the mayo as your sandwich glue so all those wonderful festive layers stay together!”

-He also advises: "Use high quality thick cranberry sauce.
+Adding another tip, he continues: “Use high quality thick cranberry sauce.
 No one likes it when cranberry juice starts leaking into the bread.

 “And let’s talk gravy consistency.
 Gravy is the cherry on top when it comes to Christmas sandwiches.
 It’s what will set your sandwich out from all the rest.